Trees of Prospect Park

 Trees are everywhere, sheltering us from weather, making oxygen, giving us a fascinating show of growth and rest throughout the year.
 Our neighborhood trees connect us to the the Mississippi River, each other, and our shared history in surprising ways.

-Artist and botanist Sarah Nassif will the Trees of Prospect Park with artist and resident Sarah Nassif, and learn how to see, feel, hear and identify trees in new ways.
-Make drawings of your observations to help create a neighborhood field guide to our unique community of trees, enjoy a guided or solo tree walk,.
+Trees of Prospect Park, designed by artist and botanist and PP resident Sarah Nassif, will teach you to learn how to see, feel, hear and identify trees in new ways.
+Make drawings of your observations to help create a neighborhood field guide to our unique community of trees, enjoy a guided or solo tree walk.
 All ages and abilities can take part.

 HOW TO PARTICIPATE

-1. Self-Guided Tree Walk (1 mile with steep stairs) I have created a tree itinerary to follow that follows East River Road south from the Franklin Bridge, down the boat ramp at Cecil St., along the river bottoms path, and up the many steps of the Franklin staircase.
-You can choose to do just the upper path if you want a less strenuous route.
+Self-Guided Tree Walk (1 mile with steep stairs) Follow the Google tree itinerary along East River Road south of the Franklin Bridge, down the boat ramp at Cecil St., along the river bottoms path, and up the many steps of the Franklin staircase.
+Just do the upper path if you want a less strenuous route.

 • Scroll down to check out the Google Map and tree stops on the walk.